Yamabe flow on manifolds with edges: Introduction and statement of the main result

 We take this opportunity to mention a related paper.
-In joint work with Emily Dryden \cite{BDV:THE}, we have also obtained mapping properties of the heat operator for the homogeneous Cauchy problem for the heat equation using time-weighted (spatial) H\"older spaces adapted to the incomplete metric.
-The estimates we obtained there are more naturally applied to semilinear parabolic problems.
+In joint work with Emily Dryden \cite{BDV:THE}, the authors have also obtained mapping properties of the heat operator for the homogeneous Cauchy problem for the heat equation using time-weighted (spatial) H\"older spaces adapted to the incomplete metric.
+The estimates we obtained there are more naturally applied to semilinear parabolic problems and are closely related to the work of Jeffres and Loya \cite{JefLoy:RSH}.